rciam/simplesamlphp-module-attrauthcomanage/README.md

     * `voGroupPrefix`: An array of group prefixes per (CO)mmunity to be used for the composition of the entitlements.
 Defaults to `urlencode($co_name) . ":group"`.
     * `coUserIdType`: A string that indicates the type of the identifier that the users have.
 Defaults to `epuid`.
     * `coOrgIdType`: An array containing the Identifier types under the user's Organizational Identities.
 Defaults to `array('epuid')`.
-    * `coTermsId`: An integer that indicates the ID of the Terms Aggreement signed by the user for quering the COmanage Registry.
-Defaults to `null`.
+    * `retrieveAUP`: A boolean value for controlling whether to retrieve Terms & Conditions/Acceptable Use Policy (AUP) information from the COmanage Registry.
+When `true`, the retrieved AUP information is stored in the state - `$state['rciamAttributes']['aup']`.
+Defaults to `false`.
     * `userIdAttribute`: A string containing the name of the attribute whose value to use for querying the COmanage Registry.
 Defaults to `"eduPersonPrincipalName"`.
     * `blacklist`: An array of strings that contains the SPs that the module will skip to process.
 Defaults to `array()`.
     * `voWhitelist`: An array of strings that contains VOs (COUs) for which the module will generate entitlements.
 Defaults to `null`.
 If `null`, the voWhitelist check is skipped.
     * `communityIdps`: An array of strings that contains the Entity Ids of trusted communities.
 Defaults to `array()`.
     * `urnLegacy`: A boolean value for controlling whether to generate `eduPersonEntitlement` URN values using the legacy syntax.
 Defaults to `false`.
     * `certificate`: A boolean value for controlling whether to fetch `Certificates` from User's Profile.
+Defaults to `false`.
+    * `retrieveSshKeys`: A boolean value for controlling whether to retrieve SSH keys from User's Profile.
 Defaults to `false`.
     * `mergeEntitlements`: A boolean to indicate whether the redundant `eduPersonEntitlement` will be removed from the state.
 Defaults to `false`.
     * `attrMap`: An array of key,value pairs.
 These pairs constitute COmanage to SimpleSamlPHP attribute mappings.
 Currently ONLY Identifier attributes are supported.
 Defaults to `null`.